Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/05-aie_tx_chain_tutorial/README.md

 ```
 * window size: DPD_GAIN_INPUT_SAMPLES\*4 = 1024\*4 = 4096 bytes

 These connections allow data to be sent from data memory (window) to multiple streams using the AXI4-Stream interconnect.
-The first four lines mean that 4096 bytes of data stored in data memory of the AI Engine core containing the `dpd_upsamp.gain_block[0]` is streamed to `dpd_filter.dpd_core0`, `dpd_filter.dpd_core1`, `dpd_filter.dpd_core2`, and `dpd_filter.dpd_core3` kernels.
+The first four lines mean that 4096 bytes of data stored in data memory of the AI Engine containing the `dpd_upsamp.gain_block[0]` is streamed to `dpd_filter.dpd_core0`, `dpd_filter.dpd_core1`, `dpd_filter.dpd_core2`, and `dpd_filter.dpd_core3` kernels.
 The last four lines mean that 4096 bytes of data from `dpd_upsamp.gain_block[1]` are streamed to the `dpd_filter.dpd_core0-3` kernels.

-*Step 2.3* Specifies relative and absolute location constraints for each kernel.
+*Step 2.3* Specify relative and absolute location constraints for each kernel.
 This is done by using the `location<kernel>` function.
-See the [Specialized Graph Constructs Section in the AI Engine Documentation](#ai-engine-documentation) for more information about Location Constraints.
+See the [Specialized Graph Constructs Section in the AI Engine Documentation](https://www.xilinx.com/html_docs/xilinx2021_1/vitis_doc/special_graph_constructs.html#obg1512605687084) for more information about Location Constraints.

-*Step 2.3* Sets the source file and tile use for each of the kernels.
+*Step 2.3* Set the source file and tile use for each of the kernels.
 This is done by using the `source` and `runtime<ratio>` functions.
 Most of the AI Engine kernels are sourced from `CommsLib\` with the exception of the `mix_add` kernel.
 All the CFR PL kernels are sourced from `kernel_src\`.

 ### TX Chain Top-Level Application (tx_chain.cpp)
 Define the TX chain top-level application file in `tx_chain.cpp`.
 This file contains an instance of the `tx_chain_200MHz` graph class and connects the graph to a simulation platform to provide file input and output.
 These files are called `aie_src/data/input0.txt`, `aie_src/data/input1.txt`, and `aie_src/data/output0.txt`.